COP4331Group5/book_renter/CONTRIBUTING.md

 Open up http://localhost:3000 in your browser to see the site.

+## Managing Postgres

+When you run the dev container, an instance of pgAdmin, a management tool for Postgres, is also started.

+You can go to http://localhost:4000 in your browser to see the management dashboard.

+To sign in, you can use the credentials `admin@example.org` (username) and `example` (password).
+This may be changed in the future in favor of an `.env` file.

 ## Testing on Mobile

 The method for testing on mobile depends on your network and how you are developing.